Home

 Read Warren’s letters to shareholders.
 He takes them into his confidence, communicates fully and, in easy to understand words, what the company has done and is doing, and gives them respect.

 He also gives shareholders good value.
-He does not have a large support staff, and works hard
+He does not have a large support staff, and works hard.

 For whatever they pay him - probably a lot less than paid to less successful CEO’s - he nonetheless does not like to waste company money.
 Sure, he did invest in a company plane, but if you read his letters to stockholders, he has been apologetic about it ever since.
 Compare this approach to others.